vitiral/artifact/book/src/BestPractices.md

 which is much shorter and more readable when looking at a large list.

 ### uniformity: keep names uniform
-artifact automatically makes `SPC-foo` a partof `REQ-foo` and that is because they should be related.
-Make sure your names have meaning.
+Artifact automatically makes `SPC-foo` a partof `REQ-foo` and that is because they should be related.
+Make sure your names have meaning so this doesn't accidentally become a gotcha for your project.